|

 non-ESS) 'law' given by authority

-- usually some classically catholic 'union' which self-assumes
+- usually some classically catholic 'union'

-omniscience: society, culture, religion, science, mathematics,
+which self-assumes omniscience: society, culture, religion,

 - sometimes only an individual who assumes classical omniscience: